phergie/phergie-irc-plugin-react-eventfilter/README.md

 #### UserModeFilter

-Allows events that are either not user-specific or originate from users with any of a specified list of modes, which are obtained using the [UserMode plugin](https://github.com/phergie/phergie-irc-plugin-react-usermode).
+Allows events that are either not user-specific or originate from users with any of a specified list of modes within the channel in which the events occur.
+This mode information is obtained using the
+[UserMode plugin](https://github.com/phergie/phergie-irc-plugin-react-usermode).

 ```php